eficode-academy/kubernetes-katas/persistent-storage.md

 </details>

-Next we mount the volume we have defined to the postgres container:
+Next, we mount the volume we have defined to the postgres container:

-In the deployment manifest file, add the following section to the postgres container spec, e.g. `spec.template.spec.containers[0].volumeMounts`
+In the deployment manifest file, add the following section to the postgres container spec, e.g., `spec.template.spec.containers[0].volumeMounts`

 ```yaml
 volumeMounts: